Zengweihaooo/uob-ibm-ai-elderly/docs/guides/README.md

-# 📖 Guides
+# 🚀 Guides

-This directory contains user guides and tutorials.
+This directory contains getting started guides and setup instructions.

+## Purpose

+Guides provide instructions for setting up and getting started with the project.

 ## Files

-- `MEMO_README.md` - Memo feature README
-- `MEMO_USAGE_GUIDE.md` - Memo usage guide
-- `QUICK_START.md` - Quick start guide
-- `HOW_TO_START.md` - How to start the project

-## Purpose

-Guides provide step-by-step instructions for using the application and getting started with development.
+This directory contains quick start guides and setup instructions.